myaoo18/ec601project2/README.md

 2) Prior to step 2, type export 'BEARER_TOKEN'='<Your_bearer_token>' in your terminal.
 Your bearer token can be found in your developer account from creating a new project
 3) In step 3, url can be changed to any users you want to analyze.
-"https://api.twitter.com/2/users/'<user account id you want to explore>'/tweets" Change '<user account id you want to explore>' into a user account id that you want to explore using https://codeofaninja.com/tools/find-twitter-id/ to search for the id
+"https://api.twitter.com/2/users/'<user account id you want to explore>'/tweets"

+Change "user account id you want to explore" into a user account id that you want to explore using https://codeofaninja.com/tools/find-twitter-id/ to search for the id

 4) Hit Run for each cell and your result should display

 ## Results
-Results please see tweets.csv
+Please see tweets.csv